sagar1024/fintech-sphere/README.md

 #### Overview

 **FintechSphere** is a web application used for predicting stock prices and analyzing financial news.
+This specialization project was a part of our coursework at CHRIST University.

 #### Features